Elegant runner seeks loving home!

-The accent color is used to tie a design together.
-For example black border, black vase, black picture frame.
-Used sparingly it gives a feeling of order, understanding and peace.
-If its overdone it looks clumsy.
+The accent color ties a design together.
+For example, black border, black vase, black picture frame.
+Sparing use gives a feeling of order, understanding, and peace.
+Overdone, it looks clumsy.
 It’s something people should barely notice on a conscious level.

 The rule of three

 The rule of three says: items arranged in threes are more appealing, interesting and memorable.
 Obviously confine the rule to items usually bought in groups.
 Having three Tv sets, fireplaces or moose-heads, probably lacks finesse.

 Where can you apply this rule?
 You can typically weald the rule-of-three on art and accessories.
 Three matching landing pictures draw the eye.
 Three cushions on a window seat create a finishing touch.
 A scented candle-threesome adds some atmosphere, if that’s your thing.
 Replace one big pendant light with three small ones to shine varied light on your elegant runner.
 Bring an empty shelf to life with three antique books.
 You get the idea by now, I’m sure.